nobl/ioBroker.senec/README.md

 ### **WORK IN PROGRESS**
 - Measurements for today and yesterday are also available by the hour
+- Measurements for month and previous month are also available by day
 - Dependency update

 ### 2.2.2 (2026-02-06)